humdek-unibe-ch/sh-shp-kanji-adults/README.md

 > **The shipped `v1.0.0.sql` is a reduced test build: 5 trials per block, 23 in
 > total.** It is meant for walking the chain end to end, not for data
 > collection.
-The full study is 93 trials — ask the study owner for a
+The full study is 93 trials — ask the dev responsible for a
-> production build.
+> production build when ready.

 ## Pages